-Within the park, you can find various machines and equipment for strength training using your own body weight.
-The best way to get and stay fit is to use a combination of cardio and muscle strengthening exercises and both are easy to do in Marjan Park.
+You can find various machines and equipment for strength training within the park using your own body weight within the park.
+The best way to get and stay fit is to use a combination of cardio and muscle strengthening exercises, and both are easy to do in Marjan Park.

-Rock climbing is a fun and effective way to stay fit and active and Marjan Park is a favorite spot for climbers of all levels.
-Some of the cliffs around the park have pre-set rock climbing routes so if you have the gear your can easily get a good few hours of climbing in.
-Once again, you’ll be rewarded with stunning vistas and you can also scale up to old hermitage churches.
+Rock climbing is a fun and effective way to stay fit and active, and Marjan Park is a favorite spot for climbers of all levels.
+Some of the cliffs around the park have pre-set rock climbing routes, so if you have the gear, you can easily get a good few hours of climbing in.
+Once again, you’ll be rewarded with stunning vistas, and you can also scale up to old hermitage churches.

-You may know them as the well marketed TRX system, but there are various brands you can purchase or you can easily make your own.
-They are a perfect for traveling as they’re lightweight and easy to pack.
-All you need is something to fix them to such as a door, tree or fence and you have a full gym at your disposal.
+You may know them as the well-marketed TRX system, but there are various brands you can purchase, or you can easily make your own.
+They are perfect for traveling as they’re lightweight and easy to pack.
+All you need is something to fix them to, such as a door, tree, or fence, and you have a full gym at your disposal.
 Marjan Park has plenty of spots to hook them up.

-Yoga is a great exercise for stress relief, toning, strengthening, and maintaining strength and flexibility and Marjan Park has several beautiful spots to practice.
-There are several lovely beaches within the park as well as some quiet, shaded areas with inspiring views of the sea.
+Yoga is an excellent exercise for stress relief, toning, strengthening, and maintaining strength and flexibility, and Marjan Park has several beautiful spots to practice.
+There are several lovely beaches within the park and some quiet, shaded areas with inspiring views of the sea.
 Here is a guide on buying a great travel yoga mat.

-Split has miles of coastal paths, including the modern waterfront Riva, that are perfect for walking, jogging or cycling.
+Split has miles of coastal paths, including the modern waterfront Riva, perfect for walking, jogging, or cycling.
 Along the way, you can stop at the various beaches and parks for a few pushups and situps to balance your workout.
 Of course, you could also stop for a refreshing drink or dip in the ocean.